The next week could determine whether Sears, once the nation’s largest and most important retailer, lives or dies.

 US Bankruptcy Court Judge Robert Drain began holding a hearing Monday on Sears’ plan to sell its assets, including 425 stores, to its chairman Eddie Lampert.
 It is the only chance to save the jobs of up to 45,000 employees of the Sears and Kmart chains and keep the 133-year old retailer in business.

-Lampert’s rescue bid is opposed by creditors, including vendors and landlords, arguing that the company should be shut down and liquidated.
-More than 40 parties in the case have filed objections to the company’s planned sale, including the Pension Benefit Guaranty Corp., the federal watchdog that just took over the pension benefit payments owed 90,000 Sears retirees and other beneficiaries.
+Sears’ creditors, including vendors and landlords, oppose Lampert’s rescue bid, arguing that the company should be shut down and liquidated.
+More than 40 parties in the case have filed objections to the company’s planned sale, including the Pension Benefit Guaranty Corp., the federal watchdog that wants to take over the pension benefit payments owed 90,000 Sears retirees and other beneficiaries.
+Sears has objected to PBGC’s proposal.

 The hearing is set to continue for at least two days.
 Drain has set aside most of the day Wednesday for a second day of the hearing and he and attorneys talked Monday about the likelihood that closing arguments won’t be heard until Thursday morning.

 Drain could issue his ruling from the bench at the end of the process.
-The filings show that Sears hopes to have a decision approving the sale by Friday February 8, and that it hopes to close the sale by February 19.
+Sears hopes to have a decision approving the sale by Friday February 8, and it hopes to close the sale by February 19.

-Not all the objections filed in the case are seeking to have the the company liquidate.
+Not all the objections filed in the case seek Sears’ liquidation.
 Most are arguing specific objections to one or more terms of the proposed sale.
-If Judge Drain agrees with some of the objections, it could kill the deal and leave no choice but liquidation.
+If Judge Drain agrees with some of the objections, it could kill the deal and leave no option but liquidation.

 So far, the judge has appeared to be giving Sears every chance to save itself.
 At a January 18 hearing he said “it would be a very good thing” if there were a way to save the 45,000 jobs at Sears and Kmart.
 But those employees are not the top priority under the nation’s bankruptcy law.

-Testimony during Monday’s hearing indicated that the deal almost didn’t come to past, that attorneys for Sears and attorneys for Lampert were not able to reach a deal by the original deadline of January 14.
-The Sears attorney met with Drain in chambers to indicate that company would have to proceed to liquidation, according to testimony and questions at Monday’s hearing.
-But Drain urged the parties to meet again and try to reach a deal, even if it meant pushing past the original deadline.
+Testimony during Monday’s hearing showed the deal almost didn’t come to fruition and that attorneys for Sears and attorneys for Lampert were not able to reach a deal by the original deadline of Jan.
+14. Sears’ attorney met with Drain in chambers to indicate the company would have to proceed to liquidation, according to testimony and questions at Monday’s hearing.
+But Drain urged the parties to try again, even if it meant pushing past the original deadline.

 “The judge felt we we close and we should take one more shot at closing the gap,” said William Transier, a member of the Sears board’s restructuring committee who testified Monday morning.

 While Judge Drain has expressed a desire to save the company and the workers’ jobs, the final decision will ride on returning as much money as possible to those who are owed money from Sears.
-And the committee of major creditors objecting to the deal are owed more than $3 billion.
+The committee of major creditors are owed more than $3 billion.
 They have argued repeatedly they don’t believe it makes sense to try to save Sears.
 They called the plan to stay in business “nothing more than wishful thinking ” and “an unjustified and foolhardy gamble with other people’s money,” in one of their filings.

 Lampert’s filings have been similarly dismissive of the creditors’ positions, calling them “self-serving bombast” that would hurt other parties due to a “difficult to fathom set of narrow interests.”

-Sears filed for bankruptcy on October 15 with the stated objective of staying in business.
-But many retailers that have filed for bankruptcy with similar plans, such as Toys “R” Us, have been forced out of business by their creditors.
+Sears filed for bankruptcy on October 15.
+The company hoped to stay in business, but many retailers that have filed for bankruptcy with similar plans, such as Toys “R” Us, have been forced out of business by their creditors.

 Lampert says he believes a smaller Sears, limited to its most profitable stores and free of unaffordable levels of debt, can be a competitive and profitable retailer long term.
 He is seeking to buy Sears through his hedge fund, offering $5.2 billion for Sears’ assets.
 But he is putting up a relatively limited amount of additional cash, only $1.4 billion, most of which comes from new loans that the reborn Sears would borrow against in future earnings.
 His biggest contribution to the deal is an offer to forgive about $1.3 billion of the roughly $2.4 billion he is owed by Sears.